 There has been a significant change in the practice of medicine in the past decade in the field of pain management.
-For many years the concept was to wait until a patient (human or animal) displayed signs of pain and then pain medications were administered.
+For many years the concept was to wait until a patient (human or animal) displayed signs of pain before pain medications were administered.
 But all of that has changed.
-We now know that pain can be prevented from developing or at least greatly reduced if pain medications are given before and during surgical procedures to prevent pain from developing after surgery.
+We now know that pain can be prevented or at least greatly reduced if pain medications are given before and/or during surgical procedures to prevent pain from developing after surgery.

 There are many methods that can be utilized to prevent pain.
 Local anesthetics can be administered topically or by injection to a specific site.
 Anesthetics can also be injected in the area of nerves that supply a larger region of the body.
 This is called regional anesthesia.
 Epidurals are injections of pain killing medications such as morphine along the spinal cord to anesthetize larger areas of the body such as the hind legs.